 - Iron – 2 %.
 This mineral is crucial for keeping the blood healthy, and it is found in the red blood cells.
 The deficit of iron shows through fatigue, anemia, bad immunity and loss of appetite.

 - Magnesium – 3 %.
-The magnesium removes pains in the muscles, but it also prevents diabetes, migraines and heart diseases too.
+The magnesium in peppers removes pains in the muscles, but it also prevents diabetes, migraines and heart diseases too.

 - Zinc – 2 %.
 The zinc helps with faster wound healing and reducing skin irritations.